Mlusso06/EatDaBurger/README.md

 # Eat The Burger app

-The Burger Applicaton is a demo of the ability to utilize a database to use CRUD (Create, Read, Update, and Delete) to allow the user to Add a burger to their List.
+The Burger Application is a demo of the ability to utilize a database to use CRUD (Create, Read, Update, and Delete) to allow the user to Add a burger to their List.
 It will let the user know if the burger has been devoured, or allow them to press the button to "Eat" da Burger.

 ### [ Eat Da Burger web page](https://eatdaburger1901.herokuapp.com/)